Object-Oriented Dynamics Learning through Multi-Level Abstraction: Appendix

-\item The weights of losses, $\lambda_{1}$, $\lambda_{2}$, $\lambda_{3}$, $\lambda_{4}$ are 100, 1, 10, and 10, respectively.
-And in these three games, we consider that static mask is a dynamic object whose motion is 0 and the weight of $\mathcal{L}_{\text{instance}}$ for this 0-motion dynamic object mask is 100.
-In addition, all the $l_2$ losses are divided by $HW$ to keep invariance to the image size. \item The decay rate $\alpha$ in background memory is 0.9. \item Batch size is 8 and the maximum number of training steps of Dynamics Learning and Instance Segmentation are set to $5 \times 10^4$ and $1 \times 10^5$, respectively. \item The optimizer is Adam \citep{DBLP:journals/corr/KingmaB14} with learning rate $1 \times 10^{-3}$. \item The raw images of \emph{Monster Kong}, \emph{Flappy Bird} and \emph{Freeway} are resized to $160 \times 160 \times 3$, $160 \times 80 \times 3$, and $160 \times 120 \times 3$ , respectively. \item The size of the horizon window $w$ is 33 on \emph{Monster Kong}, 41 on \emph{Flappy Bird}, and 33 on \emph{Freeway}. \item The maximum number of static masks is 8 on \emph{Monster Kong}, 3 on \emph{Flappy Bird} and 6 on \emph{Freeway}. \item The maximum number of dynamic object masks (the output masks of Object Detector and Merging Net) is 5 on \emph{Monster Kong}, 6 on \emph{Flappy Bird} and 12 on \emph{Freeway}.
-To encourage Instance Splitter to generate more dynamic object mask candidates, we set the maximum number of dynamic object masks outputted by Instance Splitter to be 8 on \emph{Monster Kong}, 15 on \emph{Flappy Bird} and 20 on \emph{Freeway}. \item The maximum instance number of each dynamic object class is set to 6 on \emph{Monster Kong}, 15 on \emph{Flappy Bird} and 6 on \emph{Freeway}. \item The size of mutli-sacle region proposals are $10 \times 10, 20 \times 20, 40 \times 40, 80 \times 80$, respectively. \item To augment the interactions of instances when training Instance Splitter, we random sample two region proposals and combine them into a single region proposal with double size.
+\item The optimizer is Adam \citep{DBLP:journals/corr/KingmaB14} with learning rate $1 \times 10^{-3}$.
+Batchsize is 8. \item The raw images of \emph{Monster Kong}, \emph{Flappy Bird} and Atari games are resized to $160 \times 160 \times 3$, $160 \times 80 \times 3$, and $160 \times 120 \times 3$ , respectively. \item The maximum number of masks is 10 on \emph{Monster Kong}, 10 on \emph{Flappy Bird} and 20 on Atari games. \item The size of the horizon window $w$ is 33 on \emph{Monster Kong}, 41 on \emph{Flappy Bird}, and 33 on Atari games. \item To augment the interactions of instances when training Instance Splitter, we random sample two region proposals and combine them into a single region proposal with double size.

 \end{itemize}

 The detailed hyperparameters for running MCTS with MAOP, OODP, CDNA, AC Model, and real simulator on \emph{Monster Kong} are listed as follows: \begin{itemize} \item The number of trajectories is 500. \item The maximum-depth of each trajectory is 6. \item The exploration parameter used in Upper Confidence Bounds for Trees (UCT) is 5. \item The number of rollouts in each simulation is 8. \item At the end of each search, the agent selects the action with maximum visit count. \end{itemize}